NeXTLinux/nextlinux-engine/.github/ISSUE_TEMPLATE.md

 -->

 <!-- To get version info:
-anchore-cli --version
+nextlinux-cli --version
-docker exec <engine_container> pip show anchore-engine -->
+docker exec <engine_container> pip show nextlinux-engine -->
-**Version of Anchore Engine and Anchore CLI if applicable**:
+**Version of Nextlinux Engine and Nextlinux CLI if applicable**:

 **What happened**: